r3dg0d/illuminati-discord-tool/README.md

 # illuminati-discord-tool
-Codename Illuminati is a multipurpose discord bot
+Codename Illuminati is a multipurpose discord bot used for AI, ML, and data-collection.

 # To-Do (WIP)
 ✔️ Code a discord bot template in python.